 F4: Business Combinations & Consolidations

-This section tackles the complexities of accounting for mergers and acquisitions using the acquisition method, calculating goodwill and noncontrolling interest (NCI), preparing consolidated financial statements, and eliminating intercompany transactions.
+Mergers and acquisitions using acquisition method, goodwill calculation, noncontrolling interest, consolidated statements, and intercompany eliminations.

 F5: Governmental Accounting (GASB Standards)

-FAR includes distinct standards for state and local governments.
-F5 introduces GASB principles, fund accounting (governmental, proprietary, fiduciary), the modified accrual basis, government-wide financial statements, and budgetary accounting.
+State and local government accounting: GASB principles, fund accounting (governmental, proprietary, fiduciary), modified accrual basis, and government-wide statements.

 F6: Non-Profit (NFP) Accounting